-by Carl Filler, MSW, Director of Strategic Policy Initiatives, Mayor’s Office, City of St. Louis
+Written by Carl Filler, MSW, director of strategic policy initiatives in the Mayor’s Office of the City of St. Louis

 The City of St. Louis has largely mirrored these trends although there has been a significant spike in the past year particularly among young people (under age 25).
 Whether this is a trend that’s here to stay or an unusual spike, we have yet to determine.
 However, St. Louis has had perennially high rates of crime and violence.
 Figure 1 (created by Richard Rosenfeld at UMSL) details the overall homicide rates in St. Louis and nationally – while the trends are the same, St. Louis’ rate (left axis) is consistently higher than national rates (right axis).